czodrowskilab/x-fp/CONTRIBUTING.md

 Think the code can be improved?
 Please open a pull request on GitHub.
 We welcome contributions to improve the code quality.

 ### Test improvements
 X-FP uses [pytest](https://docs.pytest.org/en) for testing.
 The tests are located in the `tests` folder.
-So far, we only test the core functionality of X-FP (`core_xfp.py`).
+So far, we only test the core functionality of X-FP (esp. `core_xfp.py`).
 We welcome contributions to expand the test coverage.

 ### Examples
 Have a cool example of how you used X-FP and would like to share it with the community?
 Please do so!